The Atlas Corporation, a cyberpunk-evil-militarised-megacorp-but-in-space, appears in the Borderlands video games series. Which started in 2009.

 But nothing came up, and Dahl pulled out.

 Part of the decision was that the planet’s seven-year cold cycle had come to an end.
-Previously unseen wildlife came out of hibernation, and it was both deadly and ravenous.
+Previously hidden wildlife came out of hibernation, and it was both deadly and ravenous.
 The costs of working on Pandora skyrocketed.

 The convicts who had been shipped to Pandora as a labour force were simply abandoned.
 As were Dahl employees not deemed important enough.